Tox-Mod/Tox-Mod-Docs/docs/permissions/user.md

 ## Calculating a User's Permissions

 Tox Mods permissions are only a additive.
-Therefore a user's permissions are always exactly the union of their personal permissions and the permissions of every role that they have:
+Therefore a user's permissions are always exactly the union of their personal permissions and the permissions of every role that they have